vjay98/markets/README.md

 # Finding the Best Market to Advertise in

-The goal of this project is to find the best markets to advertise our product in.
+In this project, we'll aim to find the two best markets to advertise our product in - we're working for an e-learning company that offer courses on programming.